cnti-testcatalog/testsuite/QUICK-INSTALL.md

 wget -O cnf-conformance.yml https://raw.githubusercontent.com/cncf/cnf-conformance/master/example-cnfs/coredns/cnf-conformance.yml
 cnf-conformance cnf_setup cnf-config=./cnf-conformance.yml
 ```
-This should get produce results using our example CNF (coredns).
+This should get produce results using our example CNF (CoreDNS).
 If you see any errors or failures, you might need to read our more indepth [INSTALL.md](INSTALL.md) documentation on getting CNF Test suite working.
 We also have a guide if you prefer to [install by source](INSTALL_SOURCE.md).